broadinstitute/cromwell/README.md

 $ java -jar cromwell.jar run my_workflow.wdl -
 ```

-The final optional parameter to the 'run' subcommand is a JSON file of workflow options.
-By default, the command line will look for a file with the same name as the WDL file but with the extension `.options.json`.
+The third, optional parameter to the 'run' subcommand is a JSON file of workflow options.
+By default, the command line will look for a file with the same name as the WDL file but with the extension `.options`.
 But one can also specify a value of `-` manually to specify that there are no workflow options.

 Only a few workflow options are available currently and are all to be used with the JES backend.
 See the section on the [JES backend](#google-jes) for more details.